 If you’re looking specifically for March Madness betting lines, there will likely be a dedicated tab in your sportsbook menu.
-March Madness bracket contests are also a different entity within the sportsbook.
+March Madness bracket contests are also a different entity within most sportsbooks.

-The Big Ten is an incredibly competitive conference each year, so there are plenty of rivalries that go back and forth.
+The Big Ten is an incredibly competitive conference each year, so there are plenty of rivalries with plenty of history.
 From a Michigan perspective, some of the games on the docket are just more personal than others.

 Home games for Wolverines basketball are quite the hot ticket.
 The hoops program has a storied history and attracts plenty of talent, so Michigan is regularly in contention at both the conference and national level.
 Here’s what you need to know about the home court.

-All told, 11 players from U of M have been drafted over the past decade.
+All told, 14 players from U of M have been drafted in the past 10 years.
 Here’s a quick look back.

 |Draft Year||Player||Round||Draft Team|